StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Problem Formulation

 \section{Problem Formulation}

-In this work, we propose to model the tool learning process in LLMs as a multi-step decision-making problem, which can be formulated as a Markov Decision Process (MDP).
-The MDP is represented by the tuple $M = (\mathcal S, \mathcal A, \mathcal P, R, \gamma)$, with the following meanings:
+In this work, we model tool learning in LLMs as a multi-step decision-making problem, formulated as a Markov Decision Process (MDP).
+The MDP is formally defined by the tuple $M = (\mathcal S, \mathcal A, \mathcal P, R, \gamma)$.
+Here, $\mathcal{S}$ denotes the state space where each state $s_t$ represents the current context including dialogue history and prior tool usage; $\mathcal{A}$ is the action space, where each action $a_t$ involves invoking a tool with arguments or generating a final response; $\mathcal{P}$ describes the transition dynamics $P(s_{t+1} \mid s_t, a_t)$; $R$ is the reward function assigning a scalar reward $r_t = R(s_t, a_t)$ at each step; and $\gamma$ is the discount factor balancing immediate and future rewards.

-\begin{itemize}[leftmargin=*, topsep=0pt, parsep=2pt] \item $\mathcal S$: The state space, where each state $s_t \in \mathcal S$ represents the current context or environment responses at time step $t$, in connection with prior tool interactions. \item $\mathcal A$: The action space, where each action $a_t \in \mathcal A$ corresponds to calling an external tool~(API) or generating a final response~(as a terminal action) at time $t$. \item $\mathcal P$: The state transition dynamics, $P(s_{t+1}|a_t, s_{t})$ defines the probability of transitioning to a new state $s_{t+1}$ given the current state $s_t$ and the action $a_t$, representing how the environment changes as tools are applied. \item $\mathcal R$: The reward function, which assigns rewards $r_t = R(s_t, a_t)$ based on the current state $s_t$ and action $a_t$, representing the effectiveness of this tool-calling step. \item $\gamma$ The discount factor, which determines how the model balances immediate rewards with long-term task-solving performance. \end{itemize}

-Here we formulate the tool selection strategy of LLM as a decision-making policy $\pi_\theta$, parameterized by $\theta$, which governs the selection of actions (tools) based on the current state.
-A trajectory $\tau = \{s_1, a_1, s_2, a_2, ..., s_T, a_T\}$ represents a sequence of states and actions over time, reflecting the multiple interactions between LLMs and external tools or environments.

-To maximize the final task-solving performance, the model seeks to optimize the expected reward $\overline{R_\theta}$, which is given by:

-where $R(\tau)$ represents the reward for a given trajectory $\tau$, and $\pi_\theta(\tau)$ defines the probability of generating that trajectory under the policy $\pi_\theta$.
-The gradient of the expected reward can be computed to update the model's parameters, thereby enhancing the task-solving capabilities of the LLM: